jjzou2002/LeakyDSP/README.md

 # LeakyDSP

-This repository contains the experiments of evaluation and case studies discussed in the paper :
+This anonymous repository contains the experiments of characterization and case studies discussed in the paper:
 * "LeakyDSP: Exploiting Digital Signal Processing Blocks to Sense Voltage Fluctuations in FPGAs".

-LeakyDSP is a novel on-chip sensor that exploits Digital Signal Processing (DSP) blocks to craft a stealthy power side channel.
-We mount different power side channel attacks via LeakyDSP successfully.
+LeakyDSP is a novel on-chip sensor that exploits Digital Signal Processing (DSP) blocks to sense voltage fluctuations.

 ## Tested Setup

 ### Software dependencies

-To run the experiments and proof-of-concepts, the following prerequisites need to be fulfilled:
+To run the experiments, the following prerequisites need to be fulfilled:

 * Linux installation
   * Build tools (gcc, make)